Home page logo

 • rawheader - A numbered array of the headers, exactly as the server sent them.
 While header['content-type'] might be 'text/html', rawheader[3] might be 'Content-type: text/html'.

 • cookies - A numbered array of the cookies the server sent.
-Each cookie is a table with the following keys: name, value, path, domain, and expires.
+Each cookie is a table with the expected keys, such as name, value, path, domain, and expires.
+This table can be sent to the server in subsequent responses in the options table to any function (see below).

 • timeout: A timeout used for socket operations.